Washington-Monroe Street Greenway

 • I'm sorry I couldn't make the open house.
 I'm very excited to see sidewalks on Monroe!
 I'm checking to see that street parking will remain available on at least parts of Monroe.
 (I really like the off-street bike paths on Linwoods, but double bike lanes on both sides of the street, with no parking along long blocks, is a mess.
 Just want to make sure that isn't going to happen here.)
 I'm not sure if there are plans to add curbs or anything to Monroe.

-Samantha asked about 1 year ago
+Samantha asked almost 2 years ago

 Yes - street parking will remain available on parts of Monroe.
 Linwood is considered an arterial, and is not intended for street parking.
 Monroe is a collector and street parking is allowed and will be maintained on the unimproved side of the road.

-Page last updated: 09 Oct 2025, 05:09 PM
+Page last updated: 10 Jun 2026, 02:03 PM